 The best file format is TIFF with no compression, we can also accept jpges, bitmaps, and PDF.

 We have a dedicated FTP server for clients with large files.

 Typically our turn around time is 24 hours.

-Epson Stylus PRO 9900 (44 inch) with Epson Ultrachrome HDR ink technology, please see our Service section for further information about out products.
+Epson SureColor® P9000 printer (44") with Epson UltraChrome® HDX ten-color pigmented ink set, please see our Service section for further information about out products.

 When printing digitally it is vitally important to work within a colour controlled environment; this means using specialized tools to calibrate your computer monitor, and to create ICC profiles for your printer.
 Here at QSQ we use the X-rite EyeONE system.